-When I came across tomato soup cake, I just wasn’t sure.
+When I came across this tomato soup cake recipe in an old cookbook from the 1950s, I just wasn’t sure.
 I read that it tasted like a spice cake.
 But tomatoes…in cake?
-I just wasn’t sure.
-If you like spice cake and don’t mind trying new things, give this unique cake a try!
+If you like spice cake and don’t mind trying new things, give this unique mystery cake a try.

 What does tomato soup cake taste like?

 Spice cake!
 It has a lightly sweet, deep flavor.
 The nutmeg, cinnamon and cloves all help that spice cake flavor to come out.
 Tomato soup is the secret ingredient that no one will believe.

 Tomato soup is a recipe from the Depression era in the 1930’s.
 Tomato soup was an ingredient to replace milk and butter in the original recipe.
 Over time the recipe has changed and this one is closer to the Campbell’s tomato soup recipe.

 How do you make tomato soup cake?

 This cake bakes in a 9×13 cake pan.
 Be sure to spray it with cooking spray so the cake does not stick.

 Use a stand mixer or electric hand mixer so that the ingredients come together easily.
 In the bowl of a stand mixer with the beater blade, cream together the butter and the sugar.

 The last addition of the cake is to add the soup, raisins and walnuts.

 The cake will take about 28-30 minutes to bake.
 The center of the cake should spring back when you touch it.